simonjoh-py/hello-world/README.md

 # hello-world
-just  me testing github for learning python project will be  experimenting with netconf/yang and rest
+just  me testing github for learning python project<br>
+will be  experimenting with netconf/yang and rest